Aysal-Asfia/BigDataProject/Readme.md

 As banks datasets considered as a Big dataset, in this project we want to have a prediction on customer churn.

 We aim to accomplish the following for this study:
-1. Recognizing which factors effect on customer churn
+1. Recognizing which factors will effect on customer churn
 2. Predicting a model for:
-•	Classifying if a customer will churn or not
-•	Based on customer performance, effort to prevent their churn
+â€¢	Classifying if a customer will churn or not â€¢	Based on customer performance, effort to prevent their churn